Bitcoin price crashed to $11,727.50 on Friday (Jan 19). The price of the much-hyped cryptocurrency had been on declining mode since the past one week.

-7. The bitcoin network is peer-to-peer (P2P) and it allows users to do transactions directly.
+7. This cryptocurrency network is peer-to-peer (P2P) and it allows users to do transactions directly.

 8. All transactions are not only verified by network nodes through the use of cryptography, but are also recorded in a public distributed ledger called a blockchain.

-9. Transaction fee is optional while dealing with bitcoins.
+9. Transaction fee is optional while dealing with this cryptocurrency.
 Miners get the upper hand for choosing which transactions to process.
 Fees are based on storage size of the generated transaction.

-10. A bitcoin wallet is a place where miners store all information pertaining to bitcoins and their transactions.
+10. This cryptocurrency wallet is a place where miners store all information pertaining to bitcoins and their transactions.
 Bitcoins can be stored in such online wallets.

 11. Regarding financial privacy, bitcoin is pseudonymous as the funds are tied to bitcoin addresses.
 Though owner identities cannot be easily identified, all transactions on the blockchain are public.